Fisher-Price is facing a growing number of class lawsuits after at least 97 babies died in the recalled Rock ‘n Play Sleeper.

 Need a Texas Rock-n-Play Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If your baby was injured or died in a recalled Fisher-Price Rock-n-Play Sleeper, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

-UPDATE: Rock ‘n Play Linked to 50+ Infant Deaths
+UPDATE: “Babies Continue to Die” – Rock ‘n Play Linked to 100 Deaths

 Fisher-Price Recalls All Rock ‘n Play Sleepers